rmxway/SPA-1/README.md

 ### `yarn icofont`

 If you want some icon, add svg file to **./src/fantasticon/icons/** and this command will generate new font with icons.
-New fonts available in **./src/fonts/icofont**, they are already imported into the project.
+New fonts available in **./src/fonts/icofont**, it's already imported into the project.